BroadcomMFD/broadcom-product-scripts/README.md

 # Contributing
 **We are not accepting third-party contributions at this time.
 If you are interested in contributing, please contact Rose.Sakach@broadcom.com & Michael.Bauer2@broadcom.com to discuss.**

+It is the responsibility of the original contributor to resolve vulnerabilities identified by Dependabot within their contributions.